-On July 26, 2018, the American Board of Medical Specialties “Continuing Board Certification: Vision for the Future Commission” – a group formed to explore ways to improve the Maintenance of Certification (MOC) process – released the results of its MOC stakeholder survey.
+The American Board of Medical Specialties “Continuing Board Certification: Vision for the Future Commission” – a group formed to explore ways to improve the Maintenance of Certification (MOC) process – has released this September 2018 update on its progress.

 The Vision for the Future Initiative: Background